Why Was The ‘GRA’ Award Set Up?

 How Does The Longlist Come About?

-The current longlist contained twenty books which were nominated by SLARI members from around the country.
-They had to be:-
+The longlist is compiled of nominated titles by School Librarians from around the country.
+They have to be:

 - Fiction with YA protagonists.

 - Published in the past 12 months – so the next longlist will feature published titles between June 2022 and May 2023 (for GRA 2023, presented in early 2024).

 - Must be easily available from booksellers in Ireland by September 2023.

 - Debut authors to fiction or established authors who are new to the YA scene.